fibercrypto/skycoin-wiki/Idiomatic-Go-(in-Skycoin).md

 All code should be formatted with [`goimports`](https://godoc.org/golang.org/x/tools/cmd/goimports).
 You can configure your text editor to do this automatically on save.
 Additionally, the project should have a `Makefile` command called `make format` which formats all of the source with `goimports`.

 All files should end with a newline character.
+There should be no trailing whitespace on any line.
+This applies to all files, not just `.go` files, in a repository.

 ### Testing